jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/caching/index.md

 ## Credentials List

-The plugin caches the credential list that it obtains from Secrets Manager for 5 minutes.
+The plugin caches the credential list that it obtains from Secrets Manager.
+The default cache duration is 5 minutes (300 seconds).
+You can configure this value.

 ## Credential Value